WebXDAO/WebXDAO.github.io/README.md

 ## Writing HTML

 Its really simple to create pages or sections in Eleventy.
 Just create an HTML file in the /src folder and it will automatically build it as a page.
-If you are writing a blog, you can even use markdown .md as well.
+If you are writing a blog, you can even use Markdown (`.md` file type) as well.

-Exemple to create a blog page :
+#### Example to create a blog page

 1. Create a file called `blog.html`

 ```html
 ---
 title: Our Blog